Tracking two cold fronts in Central Texas for Thanksgiving week

-AUSTIN, Texas — Monday morning is off to a cooler start with morning temperatures in the 40s and 50s thanks to the first of three cold fronts in one week.
-Morning clouds do break apart some this afternoon with highs in the low 70s.
-More cloud cover moves in overnight with a slight chance of rain.
+AUSTIN, Texas — We are tracking two cold fronts this week which are expected to bring much-needed rain to the Austin area.
+Expect a break in the clouds Monday afternoon with highs in the low 70s.
+More cloud cover moves in overnight in Central Texas with a slight chance of rain.

 Tuesday will quickly trend much warmer ahead of our next cold front.
 Morning fog, clouds, drizzle and light showers will give way to a breezy and warm afternoon with highs in the low-80s for the Austin area.
 A few isolated showers are possible Tuesday through early Wednesday morning thanks to the cold front, but overall rain chances and rain totals will be low.